FAQ for Easyread Members

 It can be tricky to understand how the Trainertext works, because we are so trained to thinking a letter has a single sound.
 In fact, in English, a letter can often make multiple sounds!
 The characters help because each character = 1 single sound, which is the starting sound in its name.

 So the ant in pink pants is the /a/ sound in bat, hat and sat.

-The ape in a cape is the /ai/ sound of fate, mate and slate.
+The ape in a cape is the /ai/ sound of fate, rain and David.